-Returning to the 2×3 categorization, Figure 2 displays some long-term evidence about the first step in the chain of evidence that leads to our downstream analysis of news quality: channel entry.
+channel entry.
 This topline analysis shows that there was a significant bunch of channels begun in 2006 that remain active media organizations, then a down period for channel creation with only 75 new channels per year on average.
 From 2011 to 2014, approximately 170 channels joined each year, with significant year-to-year variation.
 The most prominent period for channel entry in YouTube Politics, however, is clearly the pivotal years of 2015, 2016 and 2017.
 The peak year was 2016, when Donald Trump's presidential campaign both spurred and revealed enthusiasm for online political discussion on YouTube.

 Figure 3 breaks down the same data on channel entry by the organizational structure of the channels.
-Noting that the y-axes are significantly different in order to evaluate the relative rather than absolute trends, a few comparisons to highlight.
-First, the spike in 2006 channel creation is far more pronounced among the organizationally-Affiliated channels, reflecting the adoption of the new platform by tech-savvy media organizations like Vice News.
+Noting that the y-axes are significantly different in order to evaluate the relative rather than absolute trends, a few trends are evident.
+First, the spike in 2006 channels is far more pronounced among the organizationally-Affiliated channels, reflecting the adoption of the new platform by tech-savvy media organizations like Vice News.
 Second, the overall growth in channel entry from 2011 to 2017 is primarily concentrated in the Unaffiliated channels, while both graphs show peak entry between 2015 and 2017.
-Third is the beginning of a significant advantage of right-wing Unaffiliated channel entry over left-wing Unaffiliated channel entry in 2013, peaking in 2016 but disappearing entirely by 2018, the peak year for left-wing Unaffiliated channel entry.
+Third, looking at ideological categories, is the beginning of a significant advantage of right-wing Unaffiliated channel entry over left-wing Unaffiliated channel entry in 2013, peaking in 2016 but disappearing entirely by 2018, the peak year for left-wing Unaffiliated channel entry.